Advanced Topics

 mcp.logging valueBehavior

-undefined (default)Auto-detect: on if evlog is installed, off otherwise.
+undefined (default)On if evlog/nuxt is registered, off otherwise.

 server/mcp/tools/charge.ts